solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_02_Java_Language_Support.md

 ### Getting started

 Refer to the [Quickstart: Use Java and JDBC with Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/PostgreSQL/flexible-server/connect-java?tabs=passwordless) for detailed instructions on how to get started with Java and Azure Database for PostgreSQL Flexible Server.
+This example uses JDBC to connect to the database and perform basic data access operations.

 ### General information on Java and Azure